theoria-dataset/theoria-dataset/README.md

 These tools provide **clear error messages** that point to specific issues and suggest fixes, making it easier for scientists to get their contributions ready.

+## ⚠️ Guidelines Maintenance

+**Important for maintainers**: The contribution forms at `docs/contribute/edit-entry.html` contain hardcoded guideline messages.
+If you update field requirements in `CONTRIBUTING.md`, you **must manually update** the corresponding guideline text in the HTML forms to keep them synchronized.

+This manual synchronization ensures users see accurate guidance when contributing through the web interface.

 ## Using THEORIA to train Machine Learning models

 You can either use the individual JSON files or automatically generate a single merged file using a script (e.g., with `jq`):